nebulizer7123/stonewall-firefox/README.md

 You can adjust the schedule of existing entries right from the list and start a temporary Pomodoro block for a site.
 The options page also displays how much time you've spent on each domain so far.
 You can remove domains from this list to reset their counters.

+Version 0.1.1 adds a web request listener to stop blocked pages before they load.

 Blocked entries use the full URL path.
 For example, blocking `https://www.reddit.com/r/gaming` leaves other Reddit paths accessible.